hube/phoneygirlfriend.com/_posts/2015-06-11-google-eye-followup.markdown

-A couple weeks ago, we [announced](/2015/05/17/help-phoney-girlfriend-get-into-the-google-eye-program.html) that the next phoney girlfriend and the next phoney boyfriend that we release would be free if our [YouTube video](https://youtu.be/CvYu94bKlmA) hit 200 thumbs up by June 1.
+A couple weeks ago, we [announced](/2015/05/17/help-phoney-girlfriend-get-into-the-google-eye-program.html) that the next girlfriend and boyfriend that we release would be free if our [YouTube video](https://youtu.be/CvYu94bKlmA) hit 200 thumbs up by June 1.
 Today we're happy to announce that **we hit that goal**!

 <!--more-->